phplogger/phplogger/README.md

 There are additional mechanisms that prevent logs from being send to a faulty server, which protects the application from performance degradation.

+## Fallback mechanism

+Whenever the library is unable to reach the server in a reasonable amount of time, the fallback mechanism are initiated with the purpose of preventing application overall performance degradation.
+The library first checks if shared memory directory (/dev/shm) is available, in case it's not - the fallback to temporary directory happens.
+The shared file system space is used to record last error and prevent the library of spamming the non-responding server.
+Basically it takes a 1 minute timeout and then tries to send logs again.

 ## Support

 In case of ANY issues with the library please create an Issue on GitHub